 Misdiagnosing mononucleosis is possible because the early symptoms of mononucleosis can mimic other diseases, such as strep throat, influenza, cold, pharyngitis, tonsillitis, chronic fatigue syndrome, lymphoma, and upper respiratory infection.

-To ensure the symptoms are due to mononucleosis and not other diseases, some tests may be done, such as a throat culture and ...more misdiagnosis »
+To ensure the symptoms are due to mononucleosis and not other diseases, some tests may be done, such as a throat ...more misdiagnosis »

 Symptoms of Mononucleosis